SwatiVerma2/SwatiVerma2/README.md

 <h3 align="left">Repositories and Notes:</h3>
 <p align="left">
-  I maintain repositories and notes on a range of technologies including MongoDB, Jira, DevOps and more.
+ Here you'll find an extensive collection of notes covering a variety of technical subjects such as MongoDB, DevOps, and more.
+They serve as a valuable reference for my personal learning journey and are also designed to help others deepen their understanding of these complex topics.
+Whether you’re a fellow enthusiast or a curious explorer, I encourage you to browse through these notes for valuable insights.
   Check out my <a href="https://github.com/SwatiVerma2?tab=repositories">repositories</a> for more insights.
 </p>

 <p align="left">